rust-lang/book/src/ch13-01-closures.md

 ### Closure Type Inference and Annotation

-Closures don’t require you to annotate the types of the parameters or the return value like `fn` functions do.
+Closures don’t usually require you to annotate the types of the parameters or the return value like `fn` functions do.
 Type annotations are required on functions because they’re part of an explicit interface exposed to your users.
 Defining this interface rigidly is important for ensuring that everyone agrees on what types of values a function uses and returns.
 But closures aren’t used in an exposed interface like this: they’re stored in variables and used without naming them and exposing them to users of our library.

-Closures are usually short and relevant only within a narrow context rather than in any arbitrary scenario.
-Within these limited contexts, the compiler is reliably able to infer the types of the parameters and the return type, similar to how it’s able to infer the types of most variables.
+Closures are typically short and relevant only within a narrow context rather than in any arbitrary scenario.
+Within these limited contexts, the compiler can infer the types of the parameters and the return type, similar to how it’s able to infer the types of most variables (there are rare cases where the compiler needs closure type annotations too).

-Making programmers annotate the types in these small, anonymous functions would be annoying and largely redundant with the information the compiler already has available.

 As with variables, we can add type annotations if we want to increase explicitness and clarity at the cost of being more verbose than is strictly